 Water and Urbanization

 Urban areas are expected to absorb all of the world’s population growth over the next four decades, as well as accommodating significant rural-to-urban migration.
-Safe drinking water systems and adequate sanitation that effectively disposes of human waste is essential to ensure cities and towns grow sustainably.
-Extending these services to the millions of urbanites currently unserved plays a key role in underpinning the health and security of cities, protecting economies and ecosystems and minimizing the risk of pandemics.
+Safe drinking water systems and adequate sanitation that effectively disposes of human waste are essential to ensure cities and towns grow sustainably.
+Extending these services to the millions of urbanites currently unserved plays a key role in underpinning the health and security of cities, protecting economies and ecosystems, and minimizing the risk of pandemics.

 of the world’s population lives in urban areas today.